jonaslindemann/vsmn20/docs/assignment3_eng.md

 **Boundary conditions:**

-- Fixed temperature on top and bottom boundaries
+- Fixed temperature 20.0 on the surrounding boundaries and 120 degrees in the opening.
-- Heat flux at specified locations

 ### Plane Stress Problem